instantdb/instant/client/www/pages/docs/index.md

 Curious about what it's all about?
 Try a {% blank-link href="https://instantdb.com/tutorial" label="demo" /%}.
 Have questions? {% blank-link href="https://discord.com/invite/VU53p7uQcE" label="Join us on discord!" /%}

-And if you're ready, follow the quick start below, to build a live app in less than 5 minutes!
+And if you're ready, **follow the quick start below to build a live app in less than 5 minutes!**

----

 ## Quick start